open-telemetry/opentelemetry-specification/specification/trace/api.md

 #### IsRecording

-Always returns `false` If this is a non-recording `Span`.
-Otherwise returns `true` if this `Span` has been started but not ended.
+A `Span` is recording (`IsRecording` returns `true`) when the data provided to it via functions like `SetAttributes`, `AddEvent`, `SetStatus` is captured in some form (e.g. in memory).
+When a `Span` is not recording (`IsRecording` returns `false`), all this data is discarded right away.
+Further attempts to set or add data will not record, making the span effectively a no-op.

+This flag may be `true` despite the entire trace being sampled out.
+This allows to record and process information about the individual Span without sending it to the backend.
+An example of this scenario may be recording and processing of all incoming requests for the processing and building of SLA/SLO latency charts while sending only a subset - sampled spans - to the backend.
+See also the [sampling section of SDK design](sdk.md#sampling).

-After a `Span` is ended, it usually becomes non-recording and thus `IsRecording` SHOULD consequently return `false` for ended Spans.
+After a `Span` is ended, it SHOULD become non-recording and its `IsRecording` SHOULD start consequently return `false`.
+The one known exception to this is streaming implementations of the API that do not keep local state and cannot change the value of `IsRecording` after ending the span.
-Note: Streaming implementations, where it is not known if a span is ended, are one expected case where `IsRecording` cannot change after ending a Span.

-Recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc will be discarded when `IsRecording` returns `false`.

 `IsRecording` SHOULD NOT take any parameters.